1 Hour / 1 CE

 • Intended Audience

-This training is designed for behavioral health professionals—including psychologists, social workers, counselors, and related practitioners—who seek to deepen their understanding of how trauma and adversity affect self-regulation, with a special focus on psycholegal and forensic settings.
-The program is especially relevant for those working in or with forensic mental health, criminal justice–informed care, behavioral health, and clinical psychology.
-Participants will gain insights applicable to a variety of professional environments, such as correctional facilities, mental health clinics, hospitals, community organizations, and legal or criminal justice systems.
+This training is designed for behavioral health professionals—including psychologists, social workers, counselors, and related practitioners—who are interested in understanding the impact of trauma and adversity on self-regulation, particularly in psycholegal and forensic contexts.
+It is especially relevant for those specializing in forensic mental health, criminal justice–informed interventions, behavioral health, and clinical psychology, as well as those seeking to deepen their knowledge of trauma-informed care in these areas.

 • Experience Level